 Through a generous \$1 million grant given to the Foundation from the Del E. Webb Foundation, the College has expanded and updated its construction technology spaces at the Fourth Street campus.
-This project, expected to be completed in FY2021, will allow for additional training facilities for students and additional trades offerings as well.
+This project, nearly completed in FY2021, allows for additional training facilities for students and additional trades offerings as well.